kevinpt/opbasm/doc/rst/language.rst

 inst
 ~~~~

 The ``inst`` directive is used to manually construct an instruction from its hex encoding.
 This is primarily of value for encoding non-instruction data into the instruction memory.
-Note that the instruction size is 18-bits so the fifth nibble of the hex value is truncated down to 2-bits.
+Note that the instruction size is 18-bits so the fifth, leftmost, nibble of the hex value is truncated down to 2-bits.

 ===================================== ======================== ========================================
 Format                                Example                  Result